Naveen080/AZ900/Instructions/Walkthroughs/12-Secure network traffic.md

     **Note**: We will now configure a rule to deny outbound internet access.

-4. In the Azure portal, navigate back to the blade of the **SimpleWinVM** virtual machine.
+4. In the Azure portal, navigate back to the blade of the **SimpleWinVM[yourname]** virtual machine.

 5. Under **Settings**, click **Networking**, and then **Outbound port rules**.